2 young girls with bright blue t-shirts stand next a women in a matching t-shirt who is pointing towards a dinosaur skeleton on display

 • The South Carolina State Museum reserves the right to reschedule or cancel any activity.
 A refund will be given if the museum cancels a camp.

-• Any camper who vomits during camp will immediately be sent home.
+• Any camper who vomits or is running a fever during camp will immediately be sent home and should not return until symptom free for 24hrs.

 • Campers who test positive for Covid-19, strep, or any other communicable disease will be given the opportunity to reschedule.
 If there is no availability, a refund will be given.